Forza Horizon 4: Content and gameplay updates

 In April 2020, as part of the Series 21 update, Horizon Promo, a feature previously found in Forza Horizon 2 and 3 where players take in-game photographs of cars using Photo Mode for rewards, made its return to the Forza Horizon series in Horizon 4.
 In July 2020, the Series 24 update brought a new Photo Challenge feature in the Festival Playlist.
 This feature would reward players if they took a photo of the specified car in front of the specified location as set out by the Photo Challenge for that week.
 In July 2020, it was announced that Forza Horizon 4 would be one of a suite of games published by Xbox Game Studios to receive an upgraded version for Xbox Series X/S through Microsoft's Smart Delivery system, which will make the game playable on the new console in 4K resolution at 60 fps.

 In December 2020, as part of the Series 30 update, another new game mode called Super7 was added to the game, which came alongside the expanded "Blueprint Builder" feature.
 In Super7, players have to complete a series of seven randomly selected stunt challenges for rewards.
 The Blueprint Builder expands upon the Forza Blueprint feature by allowing players to set up ramps, structures and scenery à la TrackMania series to create their own challenges and share them with the game's online community.
 In the following days, a fictional car, known as the 2058 Quadra V-Tech, was included in the game as part of the release of Cyberpunk 2077.

 On 9 March 2021, the game was released on Steam, which suffered from various gameplay issues and game crashes, as well as the inability to import Microsoft Store savegames.
 On 14 April 2021, the Steam version received a patch, which contained "various stability improvements", according to the patch notes.
 In July 2021, as part of the Series 37 update, a more difficult variant of the Super7 game mode, called Super7 High Stakes was released, which uses the same gameplay mechanics as the standard Super7, but with a "High Stakes" concept.
 After completing a challenge, the player has two options: Stick, which lets the player claim their previously earned reward(s) and which also restarts the game, or Twist, which piles up the rewards.
 The player has three attempts to complete every challenge and the opportunity to pick a new challenge three times per game.
-If the player loses three times, all previously earned rewards will be lost and the game will start from the beginning.
+If the player loses three times, all previously earned rewards will be lost and the game will now start from the beginning.
 It is also the last major content update for Forza Horizon 4, featuring only one new car, the VUHL 05RR, which is a nod to the Mexican location in Forza Horizon 5.